 My son is 9 and late to learn how to ride a bike.
 My daughter picked up bike riding quickly and loves it still but my son did not.
 He has a skin condition, called Vitiligo, and it makes his skin lose pigmentation.
 Doctors speculate that one reason this could happen is trauma to the skin.
 Well, my son developed vitiligo on his knees after a typical no-big-deal fall he had when he was about 18 months.
 Ever since then I have been wincing whenever he falls.

 You can imagine that teaching him to ride a bike was a little extra scary for me and I found myself holding his bike as he went, being his “training wheels”.
 That wasn’t working so well for us so I decided to just let him have at it by himself, but that didn’t work so well either because he just couldn’t seem to get his balance by himself.
 The bike seemed to scare him and frustrate him.
 That is where the Strider balance bike came into the picture.

 I had him put on his helmet and we went down to the cul de sac.
 He looked not so happy as he made his way slowly around the cul de sac.
 I told him he should relax and just take his time and have fun.
 I went inside to give him his space and his sister went outside to demonstrate and encourage him.
 Before you know it, he was inside telling me that he could actually balance on the bike himself.
 Years of not balancing by himself gone in one day!
 That is priceless.

-Bottom line is now he can teach himself to ride and feel comfortable doing so at his pace.
+Bottom line is now he can teach himself to ride a bike and feel comfortable doing so at his pace.
 Plus, he can feel a part of the action when the other kids ride their bikes around and he can ride his too.
 Even our 13 year old neighbor said, “That’s a cool trick bike.
 I wish I had one too!”
 They are supposed to be good for skate parks and BMX bike parks so maybe my son can look forward to that!

-You can learn more about Strider Balance Bikes For Kids (& toddlers) at striderbikes.com .
+You can learn more about Strider Balance Bikes For Kids (& toddlers) at striderbikes.com

 Do you know someone who is a little slow to get the balance element of bike riding?
-I bet Strider could take that frustration away in no time and help make riding bikes fun instead of scary!
+I bet Strider could take that new rider frustration away in no time and help make riding bikes fun instead of scary!